-Prosecution of Carr for the shooting of deceased in a drug-related dispute and the 4 others defendants for their various roles in the offence Case involved substantial amount of legal argument and a variety of complexities including witnesses avoiding the court, hearsay applications, hostile witnesses, character and significant evidence being discovered during the trial, amongst other issues.
+Prosecution of Carr for the shooting of the deceased in a drug-related dispute, and the 4 other defendants for their various roles in the offence.
+Case involved substantial amount of legal argument and a variety of complexities including witnesses avoiding the court, hearsay applications, hostile witnesses, character and significant evidence being discovered during the trial, amongst other issues.

 R v MARC FINNIE (2018)

 Defence of man accused of murder of deceased, who had been verbally abusing his wife (a co-defendant) – acquitted of murder (had pleaded guilty to manslaughter.)

 Trial involving a number of different frauds committed by a travel agent, including the setting up of a fake car park rental scheme, the selling of fraudulent holidays and a fraudulent car rental business.